tulparlabs/PalatisSoftPWM/README.md

 <a id="usage"></a>
 #### Usage
-See **File > Examples > PalatisSoftPWM > PalatisSoftPWM_example** for demonstration of library usage.
+See **File > Examples > PalatisSoftPWM** for demonstration of library usage.

 `#define SOFTPWM_OUTPUT_DELAY` - Add this line above `#include <PalatisSoftPWM.h>` for a 1 PWM clock cycle delay between outputs to prevent large in-rush currents.

+`SOFTPWM_DEFINE_PINn_CHANNEL(CHANNEL)` - Configure Arduino pin n for software PWM use.
+This supports boards that use ATmega328P, ATmega168, ATmega32U4, ATmega2560, ATtiny85, ATmega1284P and related microcontrollers.
+For other microcontrollers use `SOFTPWM_DEFINE_CHANNEL()` instead.
+PalatisSoftPWM will try to detect which of the several standard ATmega1284P pinouts is being used and will default to the [Mighty 1284P standard variant](https://github.com/JChristensen/mighty-1284p/blob/v1.6.3/avr/variants/standard/pins_arduino.h) if it can't be detected.
+- Parameter: **CHANNEL** - The channel number is used as an ID for the pin.

+`SOFTPWM_DEFINE_PINn_CHANNEL_INVERT(CHANNEL)` - Depending on your application you may prefer to invert the output.
+- Parameter: **CHANNEL** - The channel number is used as an ID for the pin.

 `SOFTPWM_DEFINE_CHANNEL(CHANNEL, PMODE, PORT, BIT)` - Configure a pin for software PWM use.
 Consult the datasheet for your microcontroller for the appropriate `PORT` and `BIT` values for the physical pin.
 This information is shown in the pinout diagram, for example: [ATmega328P datasheet](http://www.atmel.com/Images/Atmel-8271-8-bit-AVR-Microcontroller-ATmega48A-48PA-88A-88PA-168A-168PA-328-328P_datasheet_Summary.pdf) **Figure 1-1** found on page 3.
 If you want to determine the Arduino pin assigned to the physical pin http://www.pighixxx.com/test/pinoutspg/boards/ provides this information for the most popular Arduino boards or you can look at the pins_arduino.h file in the **variant** folder used by your board.
+Usage is demonstrated in **File > Examples > PalatisSoftPWM > PalatisSoftPWM_example2**.
 - Parameter: **CHANNEL** - The channel number is used as an ID for the pin.
 - Parameter: **PMODE** - DDRx register of the pin's port.
 Append the port letter to `DDR`.
 For example: The [Arduino UNO diagram](http://www.pighixxx.com/test/portfolio-items/uno/?portfolioID=314) shows that Arduino pin 13 is **PB5** which means that the port is **B** so you should use the value `DDRB` for that pin.
 - Parameter: **PORT** - The port of the pin.
 For example: Arduino pin 13 is **PB5** so you should use the value `PORTB` for that pin.